stefets/live-config/README.md

 # Notes
 * Script entry point is /src/start.sh
-* Check src/render.py for the final script after replacing tokens with subscripts

 # Build
 * Check the pages on how I build Mididings and MPG123 for the Raspberry PI